 Are you planning to stay in the United States?

 What job will you have after graduation?

 How long does it take to evaluate the provided documents and issue the F-1 visa?

 Unlike other nonimmigrant US visas, the result of the F-1 visa is immediately announced after the interview.
 Although, in some cases, it will take a few days to receive the decision of the US embassy.
 So if that happens, you need to be patient.
 If the visa is rejected, you will be informed of the reasons for the decision.

 How much is the US student visa fee?

 You have to pay about $ 160 for the F-1 application.
 Depending on your nationality, you might also need to pay additional fees.
-When a SEVP-approved school admits you, you will be registered in the SEVIS, and you must pay the SEVIS I-901 fee that is $200.
+When a SEVP-approved school admits you, you will be registered in the SEVIS, and you must pay the SEVIS I-901 fee which is $200.

 How long is a US student visa duration?

-The length of the stay in the US depends on the length of your studies.
+The length of your stay in the US depends on the length of your studies.
 You will be able to extend the duration of your visa.
 For example, if you have been admitted for a two-year study course but the validity of your visa is for one year, you can apply to renew it later.